sethtroisi/OEIS/A002071/README.md

       * At `P=131` >99.7% of `D` are < 127 bits and on the fast path!
       * Maybe at `P=151` we'd have a few percent but that's still a LOT of fast path.

 1. Found should be written to disk.

-Maybe even working Pell solutions
-   * This goes back to the idea of expanding not redoing work for larger P OR of doing all the passes in 1 pass.
+1. Write varients of all code for uint64, uint128 and try to stay in the uint64 path for expand, test, ...

 ## Results